Automatic Ontologies

 Same agent with Rippletide Decision Ontology~90%

 +15 points on average.
-Across customer support, credit decisioning, IT operations, and code generation agents.
+Observed across selected customer support, credit decisioning, IT operations, and code generation workloads.

 From documentation to decidability.